Last Updated: June 18, 2025

 ACHIEVED: Initiate an immediate review of all existing digital asset-related investigations, Wells notices, and in-process litigation cases.

-IN PROGRESS: Seek stays for ongoing litigation cases that do not involve actual fraud, investor loss, or risk of imminent harm, allowing time to finalize the Commission’s approach.
+ACHIEVED: Seek stays for ongoing litigation cases that do not involve actual fraud, investor loss, or risk of imminent harm, allowing time to finalize the Commission’s approach.

 OCA

-ACHEIVED: Rescind SAB 121 and, if necessary, publish a revocation order in the Federal Register.
+ACHIEVED: Rescind SAB 121 and, if necessary, publish a revocation order in the Federal Register.

-• SAB 121 imposes undue burdens on digital asset custodians by requiring them to hold assets on their balance sheets, creating accounting challenges and deterring innovation in the digital asset space.
+- SAB 121 imposes undue burdens on digital asset custodians by requiring them to hold assets on their balance sheets, creating accounting challenges and deterring innovation in the digital asset space.
 Rescinding the Bulletin and publishing a revocation order in the Federal Register will restore a balanced regulatory approach.

-• Issued by SEC staff in March 2022.
+- Issued by SEC staff in March 2022.

-• Congress passed bi-partisan legislation to repeal in May 2024, vetoed by Biden.
+- Congress passed bipartisan legislation to repeal in May 2024, vetoed by Biden.

-• SEC staff has been providing selective exemptive relief to a few market participants from SAB 121 with absolutely no transparency and outside the standard no-action letter process.
+- SEC staff has been providing selective exemptive relief to a few market participants from SAB 121 with absolutely no transparency and outside the standard no-action letter process.

 FIRST 30 DAYS